Tennessee State Route 52: Re-alignments of SR 52 (2010s)

 Sometime between 2010 and 2013, SR 52 in Red Boiling Springs was rerouted onto a bypass route to the south of that city.
 Most of the old alignment, however, still retains its SR 56 designation through the town.
 Several other older alignments of SR 52 still remain in Macon and northern Sumner Counties, including Church Street in Lafayette, and Austin Peay Highway near Westmoreland.

 In December 2013, the town of Rugby was bypassed by the rerouting of SR 52, with the old alignment now being known as Rugby Parkway.

 SR 52 in eastern Clay County was rerouted onto a new, straighter four-lane divided alignment from the eastern outskirts of Celina to the Overton County line.
-Until that project was finished in the early 2010s, SR 52 ran concurrently with SR 53 on the south side of town for a little more than a mile (1.6 km).
+Until that project was finished in the early 2010s, SR 52 ran concurrently with SR 53 on the south side of town for a little more than 1 mi.
 The old alignment southeast of Celina is now known as Old Livingston Highway.
-Parts of an even older alignment of State Route 52 in Clay County still remains intact also.
+Parts of an even older alignment of SR 52 in Clay County still remains intact also.
 All re-routings shortened the route by an estimated total of 4.4 mi from the previously listed 148.88 mi.